tfmorris/Names/README.md

 ==============

 Use this module if you want to generate search and index tokens or score names by issuing REST calls.
-This module allows you to use the Similar names project as a REST service instead of as a library.
+This module allows you to use the Variant names project as a REST service instead of as a library.

 The service endpoints are: